mrumkovskis/wabase-wiki/View-Get.md

 ## `HTTP-get` matched with `list-API`

-This is one of the most common type of requests.
+This is one of the most common types of requests.
 We use `list-API` whenever we need to get a list of items.
 In order to use it, all we need to do is to send `HTTP-GET` to `baseURL/nameOfTheView`.
 Now let's see how this works in action and get back to our very first example from the View-Intro.